Derivation of the Bogoliubov Time Evolution for a Large Volume Mean-field Limit: Main Results

-Our Theorem \ref{main} applies to this situation.
-It shows that, considering pair-correlation, one even gets norm convergence for these systems.
-Furthermore, we are able to improve the error estimate.
-In particular we are able to prove convergence of the reduced densities in situations where $\rho\gg\Lambda\gg1$ compared to $\rho\gg\Lambda^3\gg 1$ (see \eqref{compare}).
+for all times $t\geq 0$ and sufficiently large $\Lambda$.
+Our estimate \eqref{estimate_from_corollary} (or Lemma~\ref{cor}) applies to this situation and we are able to improve the error estimate compared to \cite{dfpp}.
+In particular we are able to prove convergence of the reduced densities in situations where $\rho\gg\Lambda\gg1$ compared to $\rho\gg\Lambda^3\gg 1$ as in \eqref{compare}.